 Q: Why is Box 1 blank?

 A: This box will be left blank on all Geneva 1098-T forms.
 Geneva may choose whether to report payments received or amounts billed on student accounts; not both.
 Once that selection is made, it cannot be changed year-to-year.
-Geneva has chosen to report qualified tuition and related expense amounts billed.
+Geneva has chosen to report qualified tuition and related expense amounts billed, which is what most colleges have chosen to report.

 Q: How is the amount in Box 2 calculated?